How To Draw A Book: 7 Easy Step By Step Tutorials

 Finally, it’s time for details – decorate your spine and cover, and add lines to stand for your book’s pages.

 Create two mirrored curved lines coming from the same spot.
 Below them, in some distance, repeat the same lines but this time make them a bit wider.

 This is the open part of your book, so connect the side corners and the middle between the two lines.
 Be sure to add a little triangle for your spine in the middle part at the bottom.

-Next, we will be adding more pages – coming from the spine at the bottom follow the lines of the page but draw new ones just a tiny bit apart from it.
+Next, we will be adding more pages – coming from the spine at the bottom, following the lines of the page but drawing new ones just a tiny bit apart from it.

 How To Draw A Stack Of Books